-Initially she was given six months.
-But Betty was a fighter without any shadow of a doubt.
-She was determined that she was going to make the most of the time that she had left, and that’s exactly what she did.
+Initially, Betty was given six months.
+She was determined she was going to make the most of the time she had left, and that’s exactly what she did.

-Towards the end Betty was in a lot of pain, so we mentioned it to Tony.
-And he altered the medication, or upped the morphine, to make sure that she wasn't in pain.
-He just handled the whole thing absolutely marvelously.
+Towards the end, Betty was in a lot of pain.
+We mentioned it to Tony and he altered the medication, or upped the morphine, to make sure that she wasn't in pain.
+He handled the whole thing marvellously.

 We now realise we could not have managed without Macmillan.
 After we lost Betty, Tony used to pop in to see how we were coping.
-Even now I bump into him occasionally.
-And I know he's always at the end of a phone if I need him.
+I bump into him occasionally, and I know he's always at the end of a phone if I need him.

-Jokingly she used to say ‘I don’t know how you're going to book a holiday on your own because you’ve never booked one in your life.’
+Jokingly she used to say ‘I don’t know how you're going to book a holiday on your own, because you’ve never booked one in your life.’
 And I thought, that’s true.
-Because for the 40 odd years that we were married, she took care of everything.
+Because for the 40 years we were married, she took care of everything.

 Betty’s wish was to stay at home, but it became apparent very soon that I couldn’t do this on my own.
-So our daughters Carole and Lynne both moved in to the other bedroom upstairs, and were helping look after Betty.
-So she had the whole family round here with her all the time.
+So our daughters Carole and Lynne both moved into the other bedroom upstairs, and helped to look after Betty.
+So she had the whole family there with her, all the time.

-I would say that the loneliness only really kicked in after Betty passed away.
-There was so much happening when Betty was in the house, so much going on and so much for me to think about, I didn’t really have time to think about what it would be like when Betty’s not here.
-It’s not until after she’s gone and the rest of the family goes home that it really hits you.
+I would say the loneliness only really kicked in after Betty passed away.
+There was so much happening when Betty was in the house, so much going on and so much for me to think about.
+I didn’t really have time to think about what it would be like when Betty was not here.
+It’s not until after she had gone, and the rest of the family goes home, that it really hits you.

 Betty left a big void.
 I’ve filled part of it by looking after Molly, our granddaughter.
 She’s never going to fill the void completely.
 But looking after her has meant so much to me, and it was something Betty asked me to do.